 Journal of the Penn Manuscript Collective (Penn Manuscript Collective)

-The Penn Manuscript collective is a collaborative humanities research initiative between Professor Peter Stallybrass and undergraduates with the support and supervision of Will Noel, director of the Schoenberg Institute for Manuscript Studies.
-We seek to to involve students of all levels of expertise in manuscript transcription and research.
-This journal contains some of the collective members' best work and showcases the kind of work the collective serves to foster.
+The Penn Manuscript Collective is a collaborative humanities research initiative.
+It is managed by Penn undergraduates, supervised by Professor Peter Stallybrass, and supported by The Kislak Center for Special Collections, Rare Books and Manuscripts.
+We seek to involve students of all levels of expertise in manuscript transcription and research.
+The Journal contains some of the Collective members' best work and showcases the kind of projects that the Collective seeks to foster.

 Introductory text for Kislak Papers: Studies From the Collections of The University of Pennsylvania Libraries.